Glucose strategies – 11 tips to flatten your glucose curve

 Blood sugar levels are important to pay attention to live a long, healthy life, even if you don’t have diabetes.
 Managing glucose plays a key role in metabolic and heart health and can help control inflammation.
 It can also impact a number of health factors, including energy, cravings, mood, and sleep.

 Fortunately, there are steps you can take to maintain balanced blood sugar levels, including paying attention to your diet, exercising, reducing stress, and prioritizing sleep.
-If you are looking for more glucose hacks, make sure to check out Jessie Inchauspé’s (a.k.a. the Glucose Goddess on Instagram) book “Glucose Revolution” with plenty of helpful and actionable tips.
+If you're looking for more glucose hacks, make sure to check out Jessie Inchauspé’s (a.k.a. the Glucose Goddess on Instagram) book “Glucose Revolution” with plenty of helpful and actionable tips.

 If you want to get an inside look at your current glucose levels after reading this, sign up for the Aware early access program and improve your health with us.